National French Toast Day timeline

 Americans like it for breakfast, but other countries and cultures eat it at other times of the day.

 Why We Love National French Toast Day

-Comedian Steven Wright tells a jokes about how went to a restaurant that served "breakfast at any time," so he ordered French toast during the Renaissance.
-If he'd actually been alive during that time, he'd have found that it was already a staple of many cultures' diets.
-It's just that tasty.
+Check out Steven Wright’s classic joke about how he went to a restaurant that served "breakfast at any time," so he ordered French toast during the Renaissance.

 It's not actually that bad for us